chriseeg/DBpedia_Img2Ent/README.md

 - Establish a mapping between the obtained ImageNet classes for these entities to DBpedia classes using ML algorithm

 # Instructions
+## Instructions for using get_random_entities.ipynb
+### Purpose:
+This notebook is the first part of the dataset creation.
+It is used to retrieve random entities for certain rdf:types.
+Later, images from Wikipedia will be scraped for these entities to create a training dataset.
+In the training process, the images will be the input for the algorithm and the rdf:type is the label.
+The rdf:types, on which base training examples are selected, are loaded in the first step.

+### Instructions:
+#### Load rdf:types and entities
+In these cells, the rdf:types with top entity counts are collected.
+From a central list, all types are imported.
+Via a *SPARQL* query the total number of entities is counted and stored into a table.

+#### Get X random resources for top 100 rdf types
+From all rdf:types, the top 100 ones with highest entity count are selected.
+To exclude less useful types, these types are filtered out:
+- less than 5% of the entities contain image on wiki page (this was measured in a following step)
+- general types like *Agent* or *Image* that do not contribute any classification granularity The functions *get_random_resources* and *get_more_random_resources* are used to collect a certain amount of random entity resources from DBpedia via *SPARQL*.
+They are stored in json formatting in a text file.

+## Instructions for using get_random_entities.ipynb
+### Purpose:
+This notebook creates a dataset that will later be used for training and testing.
+After the initialization, a resource file, created with *get_random_entities.ipynb* is loaded.
+Using parallel computing, images of Wikipedia pages are downloaded, processed and uploaded into a google storage bucket.

+### Instructions:
+#### Threading Process
+To run multiple download processes at once, python threading is used.
+Each thread runs the function *get_imageurl_threading* , which is handed a rdf:type and its random resources.
+The function calls *get_one_imageurl*, which does the following:
+- Open a Wikipedia url via the resource
+- Find the first .jpg image on the page by parsing with *BeautifulSoup* (ignoring images >45 pixels in height)
+- Get a standard Wikimedia thumbnail url with *get_thumbnail_url* The image is downloaded temporarily, converted to RGB and uploaded to a google cloud bucket.
+When all threads are finished processing, a .csv table is created to document the image files locations inside the bucket.

+#### Ranking approach
+This approach is not applied in the paper but implemented in code.
+It is analogous to the previous approach but instead of getting the first Wikipedia image url, several images are compared.
+This is done via the tf-idf score.

 ## Instructions for using EfficientNet.ipynb
 ### Purpose:
 The purpose of this notebook is to train and evaluate EfficientNet models for the task of predicting the rdf:type of DBpedia entities based on images.
 Furthermore it contains code to denoise the dataset as mentioned in the report.
 Evaluating a trained CNN with the hierarchy approach is possible too.
 The last part of the code can be used to predict the rdf:type of individual images with models loaded from checkpoints